meanmodemoda/msdv-data-structures/week03/week03_README.md

 ### Reflection

 1. I noticed the coordinates' digits/decimal points were truncated in the API query return.
+2. How to access `.env` from a different directory?
+Why I have to put `.env` in root directory to make `gitignore` work?
+3. Why my array's object keys have quotation marks?
+Does it matter?
-2. I played around with creating an `object constructor` but later on deemed it was not necessary.
+4. I played around with creating an `object constructor` but later on deemed it was not necessary.